fspaolo/mywebsite/content/work/research.md

 ---
 title: Research
-description: My research interests and projects I collaborate(d) with
+description: My research work and the projects I collaborate(d) with
 date: 2017-05-20
 ---